francolautaro2/cache-minimalist/README.md

 # cache-minimalist
-## This a very simple key/value cache wrotedin golang
+## This a very simple key/value cache written in golang

 ###### Step 1.
 Installing golang
 ###### Step2.
 Clone this repository